tap349/tap349.github.io/_posts/2016-12-31-elixir-notes.md

 ### keyword lists

-`Keyword` module is used to manipulate keyword lists,
+`Keyword` module is used to manipulate keyword lists.

 keyword lists are usually used to store options passed to functions: